doemefu/uzh_info1/README.md

 This repository contains all the ACCESS assignments for the Informatics 1 lecture at the University of Zurich (UZH).
 Each assignment is organized in its respective folder, with the folder name indicating the topic of the assignment.

-## Disclaimer

-I do not take any responsibility for the content of this repository.
-If you choose to copy the code without understanding it, you do so at your own risk.

 ## Assignment Summaries

 ### Overview by Tasks